nbieck/nbieck.github.io/_portfolio/2015-11-01-advanced-rendering-techniques.md

 categories: project
 ---

-This is set of five projects I worked on during Fall 2015 for the Advanced Rendering Techniques course at DigiPen Institute of Technology.
+This is a set of five projects I worked on during Fall 2015 for the Advanced Rendering Techniques course at DigiPen Institute of Technology.

 They demonstrate several modern real-time graphics algorithms.

+The code can be found [here](https://github.com/nbieck/CS562).

 ## Deferred Shading